School Science Lessons

 Prepare the plates and then put a "'wash" of Escherichia coli on the agar.

-Sterilize small paper discs, as from a hole punch, and then soak them into different anti-microbials preparations or use multi-disks impregnated with antibiotics.
+Sterilize small paper discs, from a hole punch, soak them into different anti-microbials preparations or use multi-disks impregnated with antibiotics.

 Place the discs on the agar plates then incubate for two of days.